 - Learn about the history of the iconic, red waxed thread that is used to stitch 108 double stitches (or 216 single stitches) on every baseball

-- Understand how baseball stitches impact the baseball games and what it means to youth and adult baseball leagues
+- Understand how baseball stitches impact the game and what it means to youth and adult baseball leagues

 Table of Contents